netdata/netdata/backends/README.md

     If, on the other hand, you just need long term archiving of Netdata metrics and you plan to mainly work with Netdata, we suggest to use `average`.
 It decouples visualization from data collection, so it will generally be a lot simpler.
-Furthermore, if you use `average`, the charts shown in the back-end will match exactly what you see in Netdata. *It is not necessarily true for the other modes of operation.*
+Furthermore, if you use `average`, the charts shown in the back-end will match exactly what you see in Netdata. _It is not necessarily true for the other modes of operation._

 ## configuration

-Using the command `/etc/netdata/edit-config netdata.conf`, you should be seeing something like this:
+Using the command `./edit-config netdata.conf`, you should be seeing something like this:

 ```conf
 [backend]